 Bourdieu's assessment, that chances are to a great degree determined by distinct forms of capital is widely accepted in educational research.
 The analysis of volume, composition and trajectory of economic, social and cultural capital is used as a method to explain differences in educational achievement.
 In this paper, I will argue that solely focussing on forms of capital brings with it the danger of a shortened understanding of Bourdieu's theory and of discussing educational attainment mainly on an individual level and thereby neglecting wider societal implications.
 This however, would be very much contrary to Bourdieu's intention, as he sees capital as shaped by as well as an expression of social inequality and (power) structures.
 I will suggest that Bourdieu's rather more complex concepts of habitus and doxa are well suited to grasp wider social implications of (class-) differences in educational attainment.
-Habitus as an analytical tool can help to uncover the link between position and disposition and therefore takes hierarchical social structures into account.
-The idea of doxa on the other hand challenges implicit ideological beliefs that ultimately reinforce social structures.
+Habitus as an analytical tool can help to uncover the link between position and disposition and therefore takes hierarchical social structures.
 Finally, I will relate these theoretical considerations to my own empirical research of media representations of social class, which in particular addresses questions of interest, influence and functions of media representations.
 Using habitus and doxa as analytical tools, I analyse the content as well as the perception of a contemporary reality TV programme (People Like Us - 2013) filmed in North Manchester, from a Bourdieuvian point of view.